 Human factors apply wherever humans work.
 In healthcare, work environments are hazardous.
 Instruments are potential weapons; drugs are a potential poison, and every worker is a potential killer.
 The following are human factors problem areas in healthcare:

 Accept human factors problems as inevitable, although manageable, part of everyday practice.
 Shift from a punitive to a creative frame of mind that seeks out and identifies the underlying system failures.
-Efficient, routine identification of human factors need to be part of every practice and routine investigation of all human factors problems that cause injuries.
+Efficient, routine identification of human factors needs to be part of every practice and routine investigation of all human factors problems that cause injuries.

 Not all design flaws in healthcare environments are obvious hazards.
 One of the most subtle mistakes is a failure to realize that the best-motivated and most highly trained professionals are potentially lethal agents.
 Fatigue management in healthcare is a big challenge.
 Fatigue resulting from an inadequate amount of sleep or insufficient quality of sleep over an extended period can lead to several problems, including: